13 Nitric Oxide Foods for Better Blood Flow

 13. Broccoli

-Broccoli contains vitamin C, polyphenols, and sulfur-containing compounds like sulforaphane that help protect blood vessels from oxidative stress.
+Broccoli contains vitamin C, polyphenols, and sulfur-containing compounds such as sulforaphane, which may help support nitric oxide activity by protecting blood vessels from oxidative stress.

 Habits That Help Preserve Nitric Oxide